slazarov/python-bittrex-websocket/README.md

 * [Table of contents](#table-of-contents)
 * [What can I use it for?](#what-can-i-use-it-for)
 * [Notices](#notices)
-I have just released a new [SignalR client](https://github.com/slazarov/python-signalr-client) based on asyncio.
-I plan to replace the existing one that uses gevent.
-The main implications are that support is going to transition to Python3.4+ because asyncio does not support lower versions.

 * [Road map](#road-map)
 * [Dependencies](#dependencies)
 * [Installation](#installation)